High-Performance-Computing/Project/README.md

 ## Overview: the infrastructure we used

-On every node, wedo late resetting from several different epochs and use Python Multiprocessing.
-The different processes train on four GPU.
+<p align="justify"> On every node, wedo late resetting from several different epochs and use Python Multiprocessing.
+The different processes train on four GPU. </p>

-In order to download and train our Neural Networks, we useed Spark Elephas that requires data stored as RDDs.
+<p align="justify"> In order to download and train our Neural Networks, we useed Spark Elephas that requires data stored as RDDs. </p>

 ## How to Use

-For a complete list of instructions on how to use the programs found in this repository, please see [How To Run]() on the project website.
-I THINK IT WOULD BE NICE TO DO SOMETHING LIKE THIS TO.
+<p align="justify"> For a complete list of instructions on how to use the programs found in this repository, please see [How To Run]() on the project website.
+I THINK IT WOULD BE NICE TO DO SOMETHING LIKE THIS TO. </p>

 ## Table of Contents
 1. [Problem Statement](ProblemStatement.md)